deveix/react-native-apple-llm/README.md

 # React Native Apple LLM Plugin

-A React Native plugin to access Apple Intelligence Foundation Models using native on-device LLM APIs.
-This module lets you check model availability, create sessions, generate structured outputs (JSON), and text using Apple's LLMs, all from React Native.
+A React Native plugin to access Apple Intelligence Foundation Model framework using native on-device LLM APIs.
+This module lets you check model availability, create sessions, generate structured outputs (JSON), and generate with tools using Apple's LLMs, all from React Native. **Note that this is a beta feature, so bugs and compatibility issues may rise.
+Issues are welcome**.

 ## Features